vanzasetia/huddle-landing-page-with-curved-section/README.md

 ### Header
 I noticed that the logo and the *try it free* button on mobile design is too small.
 I made them a little bit bigger.
 It's also an accessibility part where if your website has buttons, they need to have a decent *touch target*.
 That way they are easy to click.

+## Hero
+When I built the hero section, I noticed that `16px` body font size is too big, so I reduced it to `15px`.

 ### Section

 ### Footer